-As per the amendment carried out, a party can, before constitution of the arbitral tribunal, agree in writing to conduct arbitration under a fast track procedure.
-Under the fast track procedure, unless the parties otherwise make a request for oral hearing or if the arbitral tribunal considers it necessary to have an oral hearing, the arbitral tribunal shall decide the dispute on the basis of written pleadings, documents, and submissions filed by the parties without any oral hearing.
+The Parties can, before or at the time of constitution of the arbitral tribunal, agree in writing to conduct arbitration under a fast-track procedure.
+Under the fast-track procedure, unless the parties otherwise make a request for oral hearing or if the arbitral tribunal considers it necessary to have an oral hearing, the arbitral tribunal shall decide the dispute on the basis of written pleadings, documents, and submissions filed by the parties without any oral hearing.
 Here, the award under this procedure must be made within six (6) months from the date the arbitral tribunal enters reference.